-Post-traumatic stress disorder (PTSD) is a condition where you have recurring distressing memories, flashbacks and other symptoms after suffering or witnessing a traumatic event.
-Treatment options include antidepressant medication and non-medicinal treatments such as cognitive behavioural therapy (CBT).
+Post-traumatic stress disorder is a condition where you have recurring distressing memories, flashbacks and other symptoms after having or witnessing a traumatic event.
+Treatment options include antidepressant medication and non-medicinal treatments such as cognitive behavioural therapy.

 The strict definition of PTSD is that the trauma you had or witnessed must be severe; for example: a severe accident, rape, a life-threatening assault, torture, seeing someone killed, etc. However, symptoms similar to PTSD develop in some people after less severe traumatic events.

 It is estimated that up to 3 in 100 people may develop PTSD at some stage in life.
 One large survey of the general population in England found that 3 in 100 adults screened positive for PTSD.

 It is much more common in certain groups of people.
 For example, some studies have found that PTSD develops in about:

 - 1 in 3 teenage survivors of car crashes.